Mene-hub/Minimal-clock-animated-background/README.md

-this html page is thinked to work on lively wallpaper
+this html page is thinked to work on lively wallpaper,

+you can choose light or dark mode, but with auto propeties it change with your os!

 <ul>
   <li>